 - Your syllabus should include the College’s Academic Integrity Policy so that students are aware of the policy and its consequences.

 - Take some time in the first few classes or before the first assignment is due to identify those behaviors that violate the policy.
 You may wish to either refer students to the PreStep module linked below or review these ideas with them as part of class lecture.
-The PSC Library’s EMPOWER Tutorial (link is below) can be used as an additional resource.
+The Peru State College Library’s EMPOWER Tutorial (link is below) can be used as an additional resource.

 - Review the steps for using SafeAssign through Blackboard to check for plagiarism.